Competition model: Sentence processing

-Language Acquisition
+Language acquisition

 The application of the model to child language acquisition focuses on the role that cue availability and reliability play in determining the order of acquisition of grammatical structures.
 The basic finding is that children first learn the most available cue(s) in their language.
 If the most available cue is not also the most reliable, then children slowly shift from depending on the available cue to depending on the more reliable cue.

 Methods

-The Competition Model implies that language emergence on the developmental or ontogenetic timescale can be examined in at least two ways.
+The competition model implies that language emergence on the developmental or ontogenetic timescale can be examined in at least two ways.
 One methodology uses neural network models to simulate the acquisition of detailed grammatical structures.
 Competition model researchers have constructed connectionist models for the acquisition of morphology, syntax, and lexicon in several languages, including English, German, and Hungarian.
 In addition, the ontogenetic emergence of language has been examined from a biological viewpoint, using data on language processing from children with early focal lesions.
 The results of studies of these children using reaction time methodologies and neuropsychological tests indicate that, although they have completely normal functional use of language, detailed aspects of processing are slower in some cases.
 Using functional magnetic resonance imaging technology, areas of neurological activation involved in specific linguistic tasks have been pinpointed in these children.
 These results have allowed researchers to evaluate a series of hypotheses regarding sensitive periods for the emergence of language in the brain.

-The Unified Competition Model
+The unified competition model

-The classic Competition Model accounts well for many of the basic features of sentence processing and cue learning.
+The classic competition model accounts well for many of the basic features of sentence processing and cue learning.
 It relies on a small set of assumptions regarding cues, validity, reliability, competition, transfer, and strength—each of which could be investigated directly.
 However, the model is limited in several important ways.